Inverness and Perth Junction Railway: Aberfeldy branch

-The Strathtay and Breadalbane Railway Act 1846 (9 & 10 Vict. c. cccxvii) authorised the Strathtay and Breadalbane Railway to build from the Inverness and Perth line at Ballinluig to Aberfeldy; it was given royal assent in 1846, in anticipation of an early Inverness and Perth line, but that was not constructed, and the powers were suspended by an act of Parliament of 10 June 1847.
+The Strathtay and Breadalbane Railway Act 1846 (9 & 10 Vict. c. cccxvii) authorised the Strathtay and Breadalbane Railway to build from the Inverness and Perth line at Ballinluig to Aberfeldy; it was passed in anticipation of an early Inverness and Perth line, but that was not constructed, and the powers were suspended by an act of Parliament of 10 June 1847.

-When the I&PJR was constructed, the I&PJR company itself built a branch line to Aberfeldy, from Ballinluig over much the same course as the earlier powers.
+When the I&PJR was constructed, the Inverness and Perth Junction Railway Company itself built a branch line to Aberfeldy, from Ballinluig over much the same course as the earlier powers.
 There were 41 bridges on the route, which was the most expensive construction per mile in the eventual Highland system.
 It was 8+3/4 mi long, and opened on 3 July 1865.
 There was an intermediate station at Grandtully.
 An additional station was opened at Balnaguard on 2 December 1935.

 The entire Aberfeldy branch was closed on 3 May 1965.

 Double track on the main line

 As the end of the nineteenth century approached, train weights on the main line increased considerably with faster, heavier and more frequent passenger trains.
 The working of banking engines down the gradient after assisting trains up to the summits compounded line capacity difficulties, and it was time to improve matters.
 The Highland Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxvi) was passed on 6 August 1897 empowering the company to double the line from Stanley Junction to Aviemore.
 At Aviemore the new direct line to Inverness (see below) was already under construction.
 New capital to the amount of £750,000 was part of the authorisation, although much of this was probably allocated to the constriction of the direct line.

 By 2 July 1900 doubling had been completed from Blair Atholl to the crossing loop at Dalnacardoch, and was through to Dalnaspidal by 13 May 1901.
 In the meantime, it had been decided to carry the double track as far as the County March crossing loop, and this was reached on 10 June 1901.
 The section from County March to Dalwhinnie was completed by 17 May 1910.
 "County March" had been a crossing place, and the name was now replaced by Druimuachdar Summit.

-Although the parliamentary powers were extended in 1905 and again in 1915, no more doubling of the existing route was carried out.
+Although the legal powers were extended, first by the Highland Railway Act 1905 (5 Edw.
+7. c. lxxxix), and again by the Highland Railway Order Confirmation Act 1915 (5 & 6 Geo.
+5. c. xxxi), no more doubling of the existing route was carried out.